Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Visual Reminders

 Hitting on the perfect grind size takes time.
-And since that varies from one brewing method to the next, here are a few tips to help you get there a bit faster.
+And since that varies from one brewing method to the next, I’ll give you a few tips to help you get there a bit faster.

 But first, a very important point when adjusting any motorized grinder:

-Always adjust the grind settings while the machine is running so the burrs can “settle into position.”
-It takes a couple of shots before the change in speed and grind size really becomes apparent.
+Always adjust the grind settings while the machine is running to prevent the burrs jamming.
+And remember that you’ll need to purge any coffee left in the burr chamber before the change becomes apparent.
 Take a good look at what comes out of the grinder — you should be able to spot the most subtle of changes to the consistency.

 For Drip Coffee